 At SUSHISAMBA, you get sushi with a South American twist.
 Brazilian, Peruvian and Japanese styles combine on the menu here, offering diners a blend of many culinary styles.
 An extensive sushi and sashimi list gives you a full selection of fish and seafood, as well as several types of rolls.
 A special selection of Samba Rolls offers combinations like the Neo Tokyo: bigeye tuna, tempura flake, and aji panca.
 Other menu options include small plates, tiradito, robata, and tempura.
 Full-sized entrees like Miso-marinated Chilean Sea Bass or a steak, offer something for bigger appetites.
 Located at the Palazzo in a beautifully designed space, SUSHISAMBA's warm colors and curvy shapes give diners a striking ambiance to complement the innovative food.

 Sushi Roku, located on the third floor of The Forum Shops at Caesars, offers diners a sophisticated, artful atmosphere, delicious sushi and a terrific view of the Las Vegas Strip.
 The sushi is created from the freshest and finest fish.
 The contemporary dishes here include non-traditional elements, like jalapenos and olive oil.
-While sushi and sashimi may be the stars of the menu, diners can also choose from hot and cold dishes that encompass and combine a range of Asian and American styles.
-Menus include lunch, happy hours, dinner and gluten free.
+While sushi and sashimi may be the stars of the menu, diners can also choose from hot and cold dishes that encompass and combine a range of Asian, Latin American and European flavors.
+Menus include lunch, happy hours, dinner and gluten-free.
 The chef's custom sushi creations come in six or eight piece selections, and the selections for sushi and sashimi plus Sushi Roku's signature rolls will leave you with a wealth of options to satisfy any cravings.

-Nobu at Caesars Palace is Chef Nobu Matsuhisa's largest and most innovative restaurant to date.
-With more than 325 seats, the restaurant features a sushi bar, exclusive private dining area and an impressive selection of dishes including Nobu's signature items such as the Rock Shrimp Tempura and Yellowtail Sashimi with jalapeno and squid "pasta."
+The new Nobu at Caesars Palace is Chef Nobu Matsuhisa's largest and most innovative restaurant to date.
+With more than 325 seats, the restaurant offers a sophisticated yet whimsical experience and features a sushi bar, exclusive private dining area and an impressive selection of dishes including Nobu's signature items, like the Rock Shrimp Tempura and Yellowtail Sashimi with jalapeno and squid "pasta."
 It also features three teppanyaki tables--a first for Chef Nobu's U.S. restaurants--along with the Las Vegas debut of brick-oven dishes.
-Guests can experience the essence of Chef Nobu's cuisine with a multi-course Omakase menu spotlighting either Nobu signature items or the chef's inventive and delicious daily creations.
+Guests can experience the essence of Chef Nobu's cuisine with a multi-course Omakase menu spotlighting either Nobu signature items or the chef's daily creations.